Faculty

 Masaru Yamada

 Masaru Yamada is a Professor in the College of Intercultural Communication and the Graduate School of Intercultural Communication.
-Until March 2021, he was a Professor in the Faculty of Foreign Language Studies at Kansai University.
-Drawing on insights from his experiences as a linguist/project manager in the translation industry, his current research explores translation processes, translation technologies (including CAT, MT, and PE), and TILT (Translation in Language Teaching).
-He is a co-author of Jido Hon'yaku Taizen (English Hacker's Handbook), and Metalanguages for Dissecting Translation Processes.
+Drawing on insights from his experience as a linguist and project manager in the translation industry, his current research explores translation processes and technologies, including Computer-Assisted Translation (CAT), Machine Translation (MT), Post-Editing (PE), and Large Language Models (LLM), as well as Machine Translation in Language Teaching (mTILT).
+His publications include Jido Hon'yaku Taizen (English Hacker's Handbook), Metalanguages for Dissecting Translation Processes*, and ChatGPT Hon'yaku Jutsu (ChatGPT Translation Skills).
 For more publications, click here.

 Kayoko Takeda